UNITED STATES

 Earnings per share are calculated in the table below (in millions, except per share amounts):

 Equity awards and shares of Preferred Stock are disregarded in the calculation of diluted earnings per share if they are determined to be anti-dilutive.
-For the three and nine months ended September 30, 2023, all of the shares of the Preferred Stock were dilutive.
-For the three and nine months ended September 30, 2022, all of the shares of the Preferred Stock were anti-dilutive.
-For the three and nine months ended September 30, 2023, we had approximately
+For the three and six months ended June 30, 2024 the shares of Preferred Stock were dilutive and anti-dilutive, respectively.
+For the three and six months ended June 30, 2023, all of the shares of the Preferred Stock were anti-dilutive.
+For the three and six months ended June 30, 2024, we had approximately

 NOTE 8 – SEGMENT INFORMATION